otifsolutions/laravel-airtime/README.md

 $rdTransaction = ReloadlyTransaction::create([
         'order_id' => 1,    // order id, NULLABLE field
         'operator_id' => 1, // the operator id
+        'is_local' => false,   // Indicates either transaction is in operator currency in which customer will get airtime or its in currency of Reloadly account being used
-        'is_local' => false,   // if transaction is being made inside the country, national or international 'topup' => 100,     // the amount / balance to send to the other user 'amount' => 125,    // the real amount actually send with no tax deduction 'number' => 00923219988771,     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user 'status' => 'PENDING',      // currenty status of transaction, if made, not made, in the middle, failed, success 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // in case of purchasing pin, this is pin number, NULLABLE, filled when request is hit
+        'topup' => 100,     // amount in receiving currency
+        'amount' => 125,    //  amount in sending currency
+        'number' => 00923219988771,     // the connected phone number to which transaction has to be made 'sender_currency' => 'PKR',     // currency from which transaction is being made 'destination_currency' => 'AUD'     // currency of transaction receiving channel/user 'status' => 'PENDING',      //  'PENDING', 'SUCCESS', 'FAIL', 'PENDING_ORDER', 'CANCELLED' 'response' => 'FILLED_ON_RESPONSE',    // filled when API request is hit, NULLABLE 'pin' => 'FILLED_ON_RESPONSE'     // in case of purchasing pin, this is pin number, NULLABLE, filled when request is hit
     ]);